jymchng/python-newtype-dev/docs/getting-started/installation.md

 ### From PyPI (Recommended)

-The simplest way to install Python NewType is via pip:
+The simplest way to install python-newtype is via pip:

 ```bash
 pip install python-newtype